Spaniards lose patience with rotten institutions

 Meanwhile judges are looking into millions of euros in Swiss bank accounts belonging to the former PP treasurer, who has been charged with bribery and other crimes in a probe that predates the slush-fund allegations.

-In the latest development to outrage the public, Princess Cristina, the king of Spain's daughter, was charged on Wednesday with aiding and abetting her husband who faces multiple criminal charges in a $7.7 million embezzlement case.
+In the latest development to outrage the public, Princess Cristina, the king of Spain's daughter, was charged on Wednesday with aiding and abetting her husband who faces multiple criminal charges in a 6 million euros embezzlement case.

 The unprecedented judicial move against the once untouchable royal family may be a sign that the courts are getting tougher on corruption.
 But government officials, corruption experts and transparency activists say there is still much to do.